Koji Hatakeyama was born in 1956 in the Toyama Prefecture of Japan.

 Hatakeyama grew up in Takaoka, a city renowned for metal casting.
 He makes unpretentious cast bronze articles, particularly lidded boxes, which are not intended to necessarily be functional.
 He is more interested in the artistic worth of a piece, or as he has quoted ‘every article I make should live.’

 He has exhibited widely in Japan and abroad.
 Between 1996 and 98 his work was featured in a travelling exhibition, ‘Contemporary Japanese Crafts,' which was shown in Thailand, China and Denmark.
 In 2002 he participated in an exhibition, ‘Hands On’ at the Philadelphia Museum and in 2003 ‘Twist in Japan’ at the Musee des Beaux-Arts de Nancy, France.
-Most recently in September 2012, his larger works were included in a major exhibition at the National Museum of Modern Arts & Crafts in Tokyo.
+In September 2012, his larger works were included in a major exhibition at the National Museum of Modern Arts & Crafts in Tokyo.

 Hatakeyama's work may be viewed in many international public collections, including the National Museum of Modern Art in Tokyo, the Victoria and Albert Museum and the Philadelphia Museum of Art.